MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 ---
-title: "API Limits (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "API Limits (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Understand the limits for API requests." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018